Gregory Stock

-Gregory Stock is an American biophysicist, best-selling author, biotech entrepreneur, and the former director of the Program on Medicine, Technology and Society at UCLA’s School of Medicine.
+Gregory Stock is an American biophysicist, best-selling author, biotechnology entrepreneur, and the former director of the Program on Medicine, Technology and Society at UCLA School of Medicine.
 His interests lie in the scientific and evolutionary as well as ethical, social and political implications of today's revolutions in the life sciences and in information technology and computers.

 Life, written works, and business career

 Education

 He received an MBA from Harvard Business School in 1987, where he was a Baker Scholar and won the Freund-Porter Entrepreneurship award.
-Stock completed a doctorate in biophysics from Johns Hopkins University in 1977, where he received a BS and MS in 1971.
+Stock completed a doctorate in biophysics from Johns Hopkins University in 1977, where he received a BA and MSc in 1971.

 Biotechnology and its impact on society

-He has written extensively on the implications for society, medicine and business of the human genome project and associated developments in molecular genetics and bioinformatics.
+He has written extensively on the implications for society, medicine and business of the Human Genome Project and associated developments in molecular genetics and bioinformatics.
 The Storefront Genome, the symposium he convened in January 2003 to consider the broad challenges that cheap, easy access to our genetic constitutions drew wide media attention, and his 1998 look at the possibilities of manipulating the genetics of human embryos, the first major public discussion of this issue among distinguished scientists, opened a global debate on this then taboo topic.